hhuebert/sobotify/README.md

    to automatically download and install all required tools and packages.
 It downloads several other project and tools ([Miniconda](https://docs.conda.io/en/latest/miniconda.html), [Mosquitto](https://mosquitto.org/), [VOSK](https://alphacephei.com/vosk/), [FFMPEG](https://ffmpeg.org/), pybullet, qibullet, [Python SDK for Pepper/NAO (pynaoqi)](https://www.aldebaran.com/en/support),...).
    Please check their licenses before installation and usage.
 You can find the corresponding download URLs in [install.bat](install.bat) and Python package (PyPi) names in [requirements.txt](requirements.txt). pybullet is downloaded from the conda package repository (conda-forge)
-* Keep the default settings within Miniconda and Mosquitto installation
+* Keep the default settings during installation of Miniconda and Mosquitto

-## One-Click-Testing
+## Usage and Testing

-Double-click the batch file
-start_app.bat to start an app.
+You can use the following batch files to quickly start different usage scenarios.

-* For starting a predefined app (e.g. the quiz app) **double-clicking** the following file to start the GUI:
+* For starting a predefined app (e.g. the quiz app) double-click the following file to start the GUI:

       start_app.bat

-* For extracting gestures and speech from a video file **double-clicking** the following file to start the GUI:
+* For running a previously recorded gesture and speech on the robot double-click the following file to start the GUI:

+      start_gesture.bat
-  (Important: you always need a speech with the gesture, otherwise the gestures will not be replayed)
+  1. You have to record a gesture and speech, for example with your webcam or smartphone (Important: you always need a speech with the gesture, otherwise the gesture will not be replayed)

-      examples\start_gesture.bat
+  2. Use the "add/delete" button to get to a new window, where you can select the video file, the language of your speech and then press "add" for extracting and adding gesture and speech to you database.
+  3. Close the window and watch the CMD window to see the progress of the extraction process, it might take several minutes depending on the length of your video (final message is "...done extracting gesture and speech!")
+  4. After completion, press the reload button and the new gesture is added to the list
+  5. choose the gesture
+  6. choose the language of your speech in the main window
+  7. press the start button
 * Start the example app "debate partner" by **double-clicking** the following batch file :
 (You might want to adjust the robot name, robot IP address, the keyword, language or sound device in the batch file beforehand.
 IMPORTANT: after usage, CLOSE all command windows, that have been opened by the script.)

-      start_debate_partner.bat
+      examples\start_debate_partner.bat

 ## Manual Installation